-In this course, students focus on extending their literacy and communication skills to prepare for success in their daily lives, in the workplace, in the English Grade 11 Workplace course, or in the English: Contemporary Aboriginal Voices, Grade 11 Workplace course (if offered.)
+In this course, students focus on extending their literacy and communication skills to prepare for success in their daily lives, in the workplace, in the English Grade 11 Workplace course.
 The course is organized into strands that extend listening and talking skills, reading and viewing skills, and writing skills.
 In all strands, the focus is on refining foundational literacy skills and on using language clearly and accurately in a variety of authentic contexts.
 Students build on their strategies and engage in the processes involved in talking, listening, reading, viewing, writing and thinking, and reflect regularly upon their growth in these areas.